hal/site/content/development/build-run.md

 - `docker` Produces the docker container [`halconsole/hal`](https://hub.docker.com/r/halconsole/hal/) which runs the console in [standalone mode]({{< relref "/documentation/get-started.md#standalone-mode" >}})
 - `esdoc` Produces the JavaScript API documentation
 - `i18n` Compiles the console with language support for German, Spanish, French, Portuguese, Chinese and Japanese
 - `prod` Runs the GWT compiler using production settings.
-Minimizes the CSS and JavaScrip code.
+Minimizes the CSS and JavaScript code.
 - `release` Signs the maven artifacts, builds and attaches Javadoc
 - `site` Builds the maven site
 - `theme-eap` Applies the EAP theme